nickgirga/name-grabber/README.md

 ![screenshot_4.png](.screenshots/screenshot_4.png)

 # Obtaining
+#### Arch Linux
+Finished pkg.tar.zst packages created for Arch Linux using the makepkg system can be found under the [Releases](https://gitlab.com/nickgirga/name-grabber/-/releases) page.
+Simply download one using a web browser.
+If you wish to create this package yourself, downloading just the [PKGBUILD](https://gitlab.com/nickgirga/window-name-to-file/-/raw/master/PKGBUIILD?inline=false) in the root directory of the repository should suffice.
+After you acquired a pkg.tar.zst or PKGBUILD proceed to [Installation](#installation).

+#### Else
 You can clone the repository by running `git clone https://gitlab.com/nickgirga/name-grabber.git` in a terminal.
 You can also go to [Releases](https://gitlab.com/nickgirga/name-grabber/-/releases) and download a zip, tar.gz, tar.bz2, or tar of the source code.
 These compressed archives will give you the same files as cloning using git.
 If you downloaded a compressed archive, decompress it.
 Then proceed to [Installation](#installation).

 # Dependencies